In Singapore, the term life insurance plan used to be the neglected kid at school.

 To illustrate the use of a term plan, it’s best to use a case study (information is fictitious).

-John is 35 years old and has been a Project Manager for close to 4 years.
+John is 35 years old is a Project Manager.

-He’s married to Tiffany who is 33 years old and is working as an Accountant for more than 7 years.
+He’s married to Tiffany who is 33 years old and is working as an Accountant.

 They both have 2 kids, Eden (3 years old) and Sally (5 years old).